michi1438/michi1438/PERSONAL/songbook.md

 I don't want you to want to... hear,
 ..my blues...

+**Life is a whore**
+I was walking down the street,
+Surprisingly not feeling so sweet.

+When this guy walked up to me, and asked me "would you buy some weed",

+Well in the state I was I couldn't say no, but I'd really have rathered blow,

+If you ever feel so low,
+just remember life's a whore.
+And you may just want to pay some more, before she can make you whole.

+**back on the beach**
+Back on the beach were I swear I never went, laid a girl that I swear I never never met,

+But it was all in a dream, or in my head...

 **THEMES**
 - unclear messages, interpretable, contradictory, childish, happy sad, melancoly, letting go, simplicity, cool riffs, more chords...